The Best Area To Stay In London Flying into Heathrow

 There are plenty of restaurants to suit all budgets in the area and excellent public transport links to the main attractions.
 At Gloucester Road and Earls Court are proper full size supermarkets, not the small convenience style outlets you get elsewhere in Central London.

-Paddington – The Fastest Link To Heathrow
+Paddington – The Fastest Link To Heathrow By Heathrow Express

 Paddington is not particularly central and its environment is OK but not outstanding.
 The big attraction here is speed to the airport using the Heathrow Express train.
 Trains run every 15 minutes and take 15-20 minutes to Heathrow depending on terminal required.
 There are hotels of all types and budget around the station.
 Its probably quicker to get to check-in at Heathrow from Paddington using the Heathrow Express train than staying at many Heathrow hotels.
+There is a wide range of accommodation for all budgets around the station.

 Looking For Cheap Accommodation?